Important Financial Steps to Take Before the New Year

 - Look for opportunities to lower your tax liabilities.
 Your wealth manager can help you identify opportunities to lower your tax bill by taking advantage of year-end tax-loss harvesting, asset location strategies, charitable giving and more.

 - Check your credit report.
-Federal law gives you the right to get a free copy of your credit report every 12 months from each of the three major credit bureaus (Equifax, Experian and TransUnion).
-Through December 2023, everyone in the U.S. can get a free credit report each week from all three credit bureaus.
+Federal law gives you the right to get a free copy of your credit report every week from each of the three major credit bureaus (Equifax, Experian and TransUnion).
 Use this opportunity to double check your credit score and identify any unexpected errors.

 - Make a plan to save for upcoming expenses.
 Are you planning on making any large purchases in the next year or two?
 Now’s a great time to plan for how you’ll either finance or pay out of pocket for your purchase.
 Your wealth manager can help you establish a plan that meets your needs.